certtools/intelmq/intelmq/bots/parsers/shadowserver/README.md

 **Parameters**
  * feedname: The Name of the feed, see list below for possible values.
- * override: If an existing `feed.name` should be overriden.
+ * overwrite: If an existing `feed.name` should be overwritten.

 Set at least the parameter `feedname`. it is required to find the correct configuration.
 If this parameter is not set or not correct, the bot fail!